-\begin{defn} We say that a destabilising orbit $p, f(p), \dots, f^{n-1}(p)$ is \emph{minimal} iff the $p_j = f^{j-1}(p)$ are all distinct closed points where for $1 \le j < n$ we have $p_j \nin I(f)$ and for $1 < j \le n$ we have $p_j \nin I(f^{-1})$. \end{defn}
+\begin{defn} We say that a destabilising orbit $p, f(p), \dots, f^{m-1}(p)$ is \emph{minimal} iff the $p_j = f^{j-1}(p)$ are all distinct closed points where for $1 \le j < m$ we have $p_j \nin I(f)$, and for $1 < j \le m$ we have $p_j \nin I(f^{-1})$. \end{defn}

-It is easy to see that the points of a minimal destabilising orbit do not contain any shorter destabilising orbits.
-One can show that any destabilising orbit of minimum length $n$ is \emph{minimal}, so these must always exist when $f$ is not algebraically stable.
+It is easy to see that the points of a minimal destabilising orbit do not contain any shorter destabilising orbits and conversely that any destabilising orbit of minimum length $m$ is \emph{minimal}, so these must always exist when $f$ is not algebraically stable.
 Minimality is less natural for eventually destabilising orbits.
 An $N$-eventually destabilising orbit always possesses a point that constitutes a singleton $N$-eventually destabilising orbit, which is vacuously minimal.